rubin-dp0/delegate-contributions-dp01/README.md

 ### Best Practices

+Please always:
-| - document your code for non-experts
+- document your code for non-experts
-| - provide links to background information
+- provide links to background information
-| - clear notebook outputs before committing changes
+- clear notebook outputs before committing changes

-| All tutorials should have a header containing:
+All tutorials should have a header containing:
-|  - the author's name
+ - the author's name
-|  - the date the tutorial was last tested
+ - the date the tutorial was last tested
-|  - the goals of the notebook
+ - the goals of the notebook
-|  - see the example directory for guidance
+ - see the example directory for guidance

 ## Need to learn how to use GitHub?